Chillsmeit/Firewall-Executable-Blocker/README.md

 **What it does:**<br>

 This batch script will automatically block executables from acessing the internet.<br>
-It automatically detects .exe files in the same directory you run it from and its subdirectories.<br>
+It automatically detects programs with .exe in the same directory you run it from and its subdirectories.<br>
 It will add rules to the windows firewall with the executable name, blocking outbound and inbound connections.<br>
 <br>
 <br>